-Chang was also a founding member of “Cello4” – the first cello quartet in Taiwan and the CD of its début concert won a Golden Melody Award.
-She has freelanced for New World Symphony in the USA, Taipei Century Symphony Orchestra and Taipei Symphony Orchestra.
-In 2007, she played with the Hong Kong Philharmonic Orchestra under its Orchestral Fellowship Scheme.
+Chang was a founding member of “Cello4” – the first cello quartet in Taiwan, and the CD of its début concert won a Golden Melody Award.
+The group has so far released three CD albums.